nolans12/Satellite-DDF/README.md

 # Activate the virtual environment
 # Windows:
-.\env\Scripts\activate
+Navigate to ".\Scripts\"
+Type "activate"
 # Linux:
 source bin/activate

+# The virtual environment should now be activate.
 # In the virtual environment:
 # Check that the version of python is correct:
-python3 --version
+python --version
 # It should say Python 3.10
 # Now check your virtual environment packages:
 pip list
 # It should only display pip and setuptools

 # Navigate to the include folder of the virtual environment
-cd include/
+cd ..\Include\

 # Clone the repository
 git clone https://github.com/nolans12/Satellite-DDF.git

 # Navigate into the repository
-cd Satellite-DDF/
+cd .\Satellite-DDF\

 # Install dependencies
 pip install -r requirements.txt
+# This may take a while

 # Now you should be able to run main.py in phase1 to run the code!
 # Use your favorite IDE, such as VSCode, to run the python code.